 - Type in your overall materiality and performance materiality;

 - The data will save automatically, so you can move to the next step.

 To complete your tolerable variance, simply:

 - Place your cursor in the text box and type your tolerable variance;

 To choose the period (financial data) to be used for the preliminary analytics, simply:

 Note: You may need to set the interim date if you have chosen not to import the data into your trial balance.

 At any time, you can update any of these fields.

 1. Financial Data

-If you select the Use budget figures tickbox in the materiality tool bar, the financial data table will expand to include a Budget column to allow you to manually input the budget data.
-Comparison to budget section will also be added to the table which will use the budget figures to calculate Variance.
+If you select the Use budget figures tickbox in the materiality toolbar, the financial data table will expand to include a Budget column to allow you to manually input the budget data.
+Comparison to the budget section will also be added to the table which will use the budget figures to calculate Variance.